unige-biochem/nemo/README.md

 ### Prerequisites

-- Make sure you have exactly **Python 3.9.6** installed.
+- Make sure you have exactly **Python 3.9.6** installed (to allow napari and trimesh to work correctly).
 You can check your version by running:

     ```bash
     python --version